 In the case of Smith v.
 Printup, 254 Kan.
 315 the Kansas Supreme Court analyzed K.S.A.
 60-3701 (d) ruling that ratification and authorization are broad enough to an encompass evidence that the corporate defendants knew or should have known about employee misconduct and evidence of corporate policies, procedures, or managerial behavior that a jury reasonably could infer implicitly authorized or ratified the questioned bad conduct is relevant to the issue of authorization and/or ratification.
 Ratification may be accomplished before or during the employee’s questioned conduct and may be based on an express grant of authority or on a course of conduct indicating that the employee was empowered or given the right or authority to engage in the questioned conduct.
 (See also, PIK 4th 107.09.)

-In the usual case involving motor carriers and tractor-trailer operators evidence about the driver’s conduct and perhaps other drivers in the company that failed to follow the Federal Motor Carrier Safety Regulations (FMCSR) maximum hours limits of time then it may be possible to show that the company’s tolerance of false logs and hours of service violations is evidence from which a jury can infer that the trucking company was sending a message to the driver and other drivers that such type of conduct was acceptable.
-In the correct case, the jury could infer that the company’s authorized or ratified conduct was such that considered as a basis for punitive damages.
-The court, also determined that the lower trial court had erred in excluding evidence about the trucking company’s record-keeping practices regarding driving logs and hours of service records and longs which are all required to prevent driver fatigue and tractor-trailer crashes and injury and death human beings.
+In the usual case involving motor carriers and tractor-trailer operators, evidence about the driver’s conduct and perhaps other drivers in the company that failed to follow the Federal Motor Carrier Safety Regulations (FMCSR) maximum hours limits of time may show that the company’s tolerance of false logs and hours of service violations contributed to the accident.
+This is evidence from which a jury can infer that the trucking company was sending a message to the driver and other drivers that such type of conduct was acceptable.
+In this case, the jury could infer that the company’s authorized or ratified conduct was such that considered as a basis for punitive damages.
+During this case, the court also determined that the lower trial court had erred in excluding evidence about the trucking company’s record-keeping practices regarding driving logs and hours of service records and logs which are all required to prevent driver fatigue and tractor-trailer crashes and injury and death to human beings.

-When you are looking for a personal injury attorney that concentrates their practice in semi-accidents, large truck accidents, fleet safety accidents, motor carrier accidents and big tractor-trailer cases it is extremely important to find a lawyer with a large expertise in taking depositions and trying cases which involve tractor-trailer accidents.
-If the lawyer is a true advocate that works in the field of tractor-trailer accidents they will have training books on the Federal Motor Carrier Safety Regulations as well as texts and treatises about fleet safety, driver qualification, the maximum hours of service rules, and other books related to driver qualification, supervision and training.
+When you are looking for a personal injury attorney that concentrates their practice in semi-truck accidents, large truck accidents, fleet safety accidents, motor carrier accidents and big tractor-trailer cases, it is extremely important to find a lawyer with a large expertise in taking depositions and trying cases which involve tractor-trailer accidents.
+If the lawyer is a true advocate that works in the field of tractor-trailer accidents they will have training books on the Federal Motor Carrier Safety Regulations as well as texts and treatises about fleet safety, driver qualification, the maximum hours of service rules, and other books related to driver qualification, supervision, and training.

 In Kansas, tractor-trailer accident cases can allow a lawyer to bring a separate cause of action for the driver’s negligence and then add additional causes of action for negligent hiring, negligent training, the negligent supervision and negligent retention.
 Normally, we will present a claim for the driver’s negligence and use that to establish the negligence of the employer and motor carrier that owns the trucking company under the doctrines of respondeat superior and vicarious liability.

-At Brad Pistotnik Law we strive to help personal injury victims who have been injured due to the negligence of other drivers and we handle cases in multiple states for tractor-trailer accidents, big rig accidents, semi-accidents, fleet safety accidents, auto accidents, car wrecks, motorcycle accidents and many other areas dealing with vehicular injury and wrongful death.
-We are Brad Pistotnik Law. ® We are Abogado El Toro. ® Hire the real Brad. ® Call in the Bull. ® We are the Bull Attorneys! ™ Call us at 1-800-241-BRAD or call us on our local line at 316-684-4400.
-You can call Brad Pistotnik on his cell phone at any time at 316-706-5020.
-You can call Tony Atterbury on his cell at 416-617-9237.
+At Brad Pistotnik Law we strive to help personal injury victims who have been injured due to the negligence of other drivers and operators.
+We handle cases in multiple states for tractor-trailer accidents, big rig accidents, semi-accidents, fleet safety accidents, auto accidents, car wrecks, motorcycle accidents and many other areas dealing with vehicular injury and wrongful death.
+We are Brad Pistotnik Law. ® We are Abogado El Toro. ® Call us at 1-800-241-BRAD or call us on our local line at 316-684-4400.

 Brad Pistotnik Law aka Pistotnik Law will help you and your family with any personal injury claim.
 We especially help people in Wichita, Garden City, Dodge City, Manhattan, Lawrence, Junction City, Phillipsburg, Scott City, Liberal, Hays, Colby, Great Bend, Pittsburg, Coffeyville, Wellington, Arkansas City,, Kingman, Great Bend, Hutchinson, Salina, Abilene, Newton, McPherson, Lindberg, Ottawa, Enid, Oklahoma City, Tulsa, Muskogee, Broken Arrow, Coffeyville, Fredonia, Fort Scott, Kearney, Lincoln, Omaha, Kansas City, Sedgwick County, Wyandotte County, Finney County, Ulysses, Satanta, Augusta, El Dorado, Wellington, Winfield, Arkansas City, Independence , Jackson County, Wyandotte County, Seward County, Summit County, Ford County, Saline County, Ulysses, Satanta, Bird City and every other place you can think of in Kansas, Oklahoma, Nebraska, Missouri and Illinois.